bzhang42/TTC_Tickets/README.md

 Mechanism and simulator for trading sets of event tickets between parties to make the secondary market for event ticketing more efficient.
 Utilizes Top-Trading-Cycles (TTC) mechanism to detect and execute trades in real time.

+To run the simulation, adjust the parameters as desired in main.py and simulator.py, and then run main.py using Python3.

 ## Organization
 The project is organized into the following: